 Gender difference of Nerite Snails

 Unlike some other snails, Nerites are not hermaphrodite.
 They have distinct sexes individually.
-The problem is that there are no external features that could distinguish between male and female.
+The problem is that there are no external features that could distinguish between males and females.
 Therefore, nobody knows how to do it with the naked eye.

 If you decide to breed them, you will need a group of 5-6 to improve the odds of getting both genders.
 Of course, you can be lucky with just two of the same species.